cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 ### **3.2.
 Tilemap Data Format**

 A tilemap is a 2D grid of 16-bit entries.
 Each entry tells the PPU which tile to draw at a position, and how to draw it.
+Notice that the PAL data field is only 3 bits, so it is only able to index 8 out of the total 16 sub-palettes stored in the master palette in CRAM.
+Background tiles are limited to using the first 8 sub-palettes (0-7), while sprites have access to all 16.

 | Bit(s) | Name             | Description                         |
 | :----- | :--------------- | :---------------------------------- |